ebd622/splunk/core_certified_power_user/manipulating_data/README.md

 (14. Module 9A)
 ### Topics
-* Use the chart, timechart, top, rare, and stats commands to transform events into data tables
+* Understand the eval command
+* Explore and perform calculations using mathematical and statistical eval functions
+* Perform calculations and concatenations on field values
+* Use the eval command as a function with the stats command

 ### Use the chart, timechart, top, rare, and stats commands to transform events into data tables
 `Transforming command` is a type of search command that orders the results into a data table.